smitesh-sutaria/edge-desktop-virtualization/idv-services/idv-services-setup-guide.md

   - [Start `idv-launcher` service](#start-idv-launcher-service)
     - [Troubleshooting](#troubleshooting)

-### Steps to setup idv services on an immutable EMT image
+## Steps to set up idv services on an immutable EMT image

-- To setup `idv-init` and `idv-launcher` services on an immutable image, the following has to be done via `cloud-init` -
+- To set up `idv-init` and `idv-launcher` services on an immutable image, the following has to be done via `cloud-init` -
   1. Run the [setup_display](init/setup_display.sh) script to add xorg configuration files.
+  2. Run the [setup permissions](setup_permissions.sh) script to set up permissions for running scripts.
+  3. Enable auto-login for the user that is created.
+Refer to the [Enable auto-login](README.md#enable-auto-login-for-the-guest-user) section for detailed instructions.
-  2. Enable `idv-init.service` and `idv-launcher.service`.
-Refer the [Enable IDV Services](#enable-idv-services) section for the commands to be run to enable both the services.
+  4. Enable `idv-init.service` and `idv-launcher.service`.
+Refer to the [Enable IDV Services](#enable-idv-services) section for the commands to be run to enable both the services.
-  3. Start `idv-init.service` and `idv-launcher.service`.
-Refer the [Start `idv-init.service`](#start-idv-init-service) and [Start `idv-launcher.service`](#start-idv-launcher-service) sections for the commands to be run to start each service.
+  5. Start `idv-init.service` and `idv-launcher.service`.
+Refer to the [Start `idv-init.service`](#start-idv-init-service) and [Start `idv-launcher.service`](#start-idv-launcher-service) sections for the commands to be run to start each service.

-### Steps to setup idv services on a mutable EMT image
+## Steps to set up idv services on a mutable EMT image

+- For a mutable EMT image, follow these steps to configure and start the IDV services:

-## Modify VM configuration
+### Modify VM configuration

-- Refer to the [Modify VM configuration file](modify-vm-config-file.md) for details on how to modify the VM configuration file.
+- Modify the VM configuration file located at `/usr/bin/idv/launcher/vm.conf` to specify VM settings such as memory, CPU cores, and display connectors.
+For detailed instructions, refer to the [Modify VM configuration file](modify-vm-config-file.md) guide.

-## Reload system daemon
+### Reload system daemon

-- Run the following command to reload system-daemon
+- Run the following command to reload system daemon

   ```bash
   systemctl --user daemon-reload
   ```

-## Setup Permissions for Running Scripts
+### Setup Permissions for Running Scripts

 - Run the following command to set up permissions for running scripts:

 ```bash